margaretmf/margaretmf.github.io/creativewriting.md

 <br>

 ## Blue and Green Mountains - Virginia ##
-These blue and green mountains I am destined for.
+Sweet Virginia, these blue and green mountains I am destined for.
 It's heavenly to look to.

 <br>